-Give your plants some love, keep your trash can fresh and save your garbage disposal some work — all with scraps you’d normally just toss out.
+Give your plants some love, keep your trash can fresh and save your garbage disposal some work — all by using scraps you’d normally toss out.
 And who doesn’t want to be a little kinder to the environment?

-What is composting?
 Composting is taking biodegradable kitchen and household scraps, those normally destined for the landfill, and speeding up nature’s decomposition process to create nutrient-rich soil.
 Win, win.
-And it’s perfect for creating some of 2018’s hottest landscaping trends.

-What can you compost?
 Think green and brown: green (nitrogen-based) and brown (carbon-based) materials.
-About 1:2 green to brown will maximize the breakdown process and get your compost ready for use even faster.
+Keep your ratio at about 1:2 green to brown to maximize the breakdown process and get your compost ready for use even faster.

 - Fruit and vegetable scraps